 TAP selects a new cohort of 20 students each Fall semester.
 To be considered for the TAP Program, applicants must graduate and accept their high school diploma before the Fall start of the program.

-The application for the Fall 2023 cohort is now closed.
-The application for the Fall 2024 cohort will open in January 2024.
+The application for the Fall 2024 cohort is now open.
+The application for the Fall 2024 cohort will close June 14, 2024.

 For more information, please complete this information request form or call our office at 847.925.6266.